Atri-Labs/atrilabs-engine/README.md

 - Backend development: Currently, we support Python for backend development.
 We are planning to add support for NodeJS soon.
 - Deployment support: Our CLI provides rich support for easy deployment at your platform of choice such as GitHub Pages, AWS, etc.

-If you like our project, please support us by giving us **a Star ⭐!**
+If you like our project, please support us by giving us **a star ⭐!**

 ## What can I build using this framework?